 Consult with a Houston Trusts and Estate Planning Attorney

 If you or someone you know is contemplating creating a will or contesting a will, contact the Houston estate planning and elder law firm of McCulloch & Miller, PLLC.
 For over 30 years, the managing partners at the firm have been advocating and representing those involved in estate planning.
 In addition to providing traditional estate, tax, and planning services, our team has extensive experience in veterans benefits, Medicaid crisis planning, and rental property planning.
 We ensure that we create binding and legally enforceable estate plans for our clients.
-Contact our office at 713-333-8900 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-333-8900 to schedule an initial consultation with an attorney on our team.